OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-089.md

 ## Psalm 89:46

 > How long, Lord?
-Will You hide Yourself forever?
+Will You hide Yourself perpetually?
-> Will Your wrath burn like fire?
+> Will Your wrath blaze like fire?

 ## Psalm 89:47

-> Remember what my lifespan is;
+> Remember how fleeting my life is;
 > For what futility You have created all the sons of mankind!

 ## Psalm 89:48